Obra-Studio/shadcn-ui-kit/docs/src/routes/changelog/content.md

 # Changelog

+## 0.1.5

+### July 2, 2025

+* Bugfix: Decoration left and Decoration right did not provide an overridable icon.
+This component is used inside of Inputs, Select and Comboboxes to provide a way to set up an icon on the left or right side.

 ## 0.1.4

 ### June 20, 2025

-* Component properties fixed inside of the Select Field.
+* Component properties fixed inside the Select Field.
 The decoration did not have the right variance, this got changed inadvertently during the cleanup phase of our kit. .
 Thanks Jorre Vandenbusche for the report.
 * Added more date- and time picker examples from the ShadCN calendar drop.
 Thanks for designing these, Jorre Vandenbusche.

 ## 0.1.3